ahomer/pandas-go/README.md

 ### Prerequisites

 You need to install python,such as python 3 from https://www.python.org/.
-And you should the pandas using pip.
+And you should install the pandas using pip.

 ```
 pip install pandas